Build from Source

 cmake --install build --prefix=install

-This will produce the codon executable in the install/bin directory, as well as codon_test in the build directory which runs the test suite.
-Additionally, a number of shared libraries are produced in install/lib/codon:
+well as codon_test in the build directory which runs the test suite.

 Warning

 Make sure the llvm-config being used corresponds to Codon's LLVM.
-You can also use -DLLVM_DIR=llvm-project/install/lib/cmake/llvm on the first cmake command if you followed the instructions above for compiling LLVM.
+You can also use

-Jupyter support
+Jupyter support¶

 To enable Jupyter support, you will need to build the Jupyter plugin: